 The name for that technology, Biometrics, refers to methods that use unique body characteristics as identification: finger prints, retinal or iris patterns, face, voice, even the way someone walks (gait).
 It seems fool-proof.
 We're unique, right?
 Who else could gain access to my device if I'm the only one with my fingerprint?

 How many times a day do you type in a smart phone password to unlock the device or an app?
 Surely whenever you do this, you are not always in a private setting.
 In present day, wearable devices like the Google glass create more problems than they solve.
 While you type in a password in public, such devices equipped with high-resolution cameras can easily acquire your password credentials, even from a distance.
 Malicious observers are already doing this and with time the risk will only grow greater.
 Keeping this alarming trend in mind, let's review the existing methods and approaches of how mobile and wearable devices are protected against malicious observers.

-Let's say, you are opening a rotary safe that has a dial with Arabic numerals and a mark point.
-To open the safe, you would need to rotate the dial several times aligning your PIN numbers agains the mark point.
+Let's say, you are opening a rotary safe that has a dial with numerals and a mark point.
+To open the safe, you would need to rotate the dial several times aligning your PIN numbers against the mark point.
 But what if a "bad guy" (standing behind your back) could see the entire process?
-Would he be able to open your safe?
+Would he be able to open the safe?
 The answer is yes, absolutely!

 These days, there are millions of mobile applications on the market, but few can boast a great user experience.
 What makes an app stand out, and more importantly, who can help get it noticed?

 You would think the answer would be a good graphic designer, who can draw eye-catching screenshots and innovative animations.
 Yet there are so many beautifully crafted applications on the market that haven't caught on, because they don't showcase an application's core functionality well.
 As Steve Jobs once pointed out, "Design is not just what it looks like and feels like.
 Design is how it works."